CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](./media/ads-direct-overview.png "Azure Data Studio")

-## Task 6: Connect to Azure Arc enabled SQL Managed Instance using Azure Data Studio.
+## Task 6: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

-In this task, let us learn how to connect to Azure Arc enabled SQL Managed instance using Azure Data Studio.
+In this task, let us learn how to connect to Azure Arc-enabled SQL Managed instance using Azure Data Studio.

-1. You can see the Azure Arc enabled SQL Managed Instance named **arcsql-direct** listed under Azure Arc Data Controller named **arcdc-direct** at the bottom left of the Azure Data Studio.
+1. You can see the Azure Arc-enabled SQL Managed Instance named **arcsql-direct** listed under Azure Arc Data Controller named **arcdc-direct** at the bottom left of the Azure Data Studio.
 Right-click on the **arcsql-direct** and select **Manage**.

    ![](./media/ads-sqlmi-manage.png "")